alissatroiano/Dash/README.md

             - prep_time - How long the recipe takes to make (I contemplated using an integer, but decided to use a string so users can write minutes, etc.).
             - tools_needed - What tools are required to make the recipe (string)
             - recipe_ingredients - The ingredients of the recipe (string)
-            - file - An image of the given recipe/dish to be displayed to the front user (if the user does not upload an imnage, a default image will be stored here by default).
+            - file - An image of the given recipe/dish to be displayed to the front user (if the user does not upload an image, a default image will be stored here by default).
             - recipe_instructions - The steps taken to create the recipe (string)

         ![recipesdb](wireframes/recipesdb.png)